adamolnar/Final_Project/MANUAL_TESTING.md

 ### Preconditions:
 - The Django web application is running.
-- The 404 error page template is used to handle page not found errors [404.html](https://final-project-ada-02b27917ae0c.herokuapp.com/404).
+- The 404 error page template is used to handle page not found errors [404 Error Page](https://final-project-ada-02b27917ae0c.herokuapp.com/404).

 ### Test Steps: